 Ely Area Music Centre, (sections and whole orchestra)

 ADVANCED (first ensembles: grade 7 and above, second ensembles: grade 5 and above)

-County orchestras and ensembles (string, woodwind, brass, percussion, harps, big band, early music ensemble, world music, wind orchestra, full orchestra)
+County orchestras and ensembles (string, woodwind, brass, percussion, harps, wind orchestra, symphony orchestra)

 If costs are a barrier – whether the cost of getting to rehearsals or paying the fee – we can help with funding.
 Our bursary scheme is confidential and supports individuals whose situation would otherwise prevent them from taking part.

 What people have said about the various bands and orchestras: